Epic Code LAB736 Cadmium, Blood

 Specimen Volume: Full tube

-Collection Instructions: Send specimen in original tube.
+2. Send whole blood specimen in original collection tube.
+Do not aliquot.

 Specimen Minimum Volume